Destroy All Humans! (2005 video game)

-Destroy All Humans! is a 2005 action-adventure video game developed by Pandemic Studios and published by THQ for PlayStation 2 and Xbox.
+Destroy All Humans! is a 2005 action-adventure video game developed by Pandemic Studios and published by THQ for PlayStation 2, Xbox, and mobile phones.
 The game is the first installment in the Destroy All Humans! franchise, and is set in 1959 in the United States, and parodies the lifestyles, pop culture, and political attitudes of this time period.
-The player controls Cryptosporidium 137 (a reference to the protozoan parasite Cryptosporidium), a member of the fictional Furon race of alien life, who has come to Earth to harvest DNA from humans to continue the cloning process of his species.
+The player controls Cryptosporidium 137 (a reference to the protozoan parasite Cryptosporidium), a member of a fictional alien race called "Furons", and is a Furon spy hitman invading Earth to harvest DNA from humans to continue the cloning process of his species.
 Destroy All Humans! received generally positive reviews from critics.
 The original was ported to PlayStation 4 in 2016 alongside its sequel.
-A full remake of the game was released on July 28, 2020.
+A remake of the game was released in 2020.

 Synopsis

 Setting

-Destroy All Humans! is set in the United States in the year 1959 and consists of six settings; Turnipseed Farm (a Southern farm community, in Tennessee), Rockwell (a Nebraska town), Santa Modesta (a parody of Santa Monica), Area 42 (a parody of Area 51 but based in New Mexico instead), Union Town (an Eastern seaboard industrial city) and Capitol City (a parody of Washington, D.C.).
+Destroy All Humans! is set in the United States in the late 1950s and consists of six settings; Turnipseed Farm (a Southern farm community in Tennessee), Rockwell (a Nebraska town), Santa Modesta (a parody of Santa Monica), Area 42 (a parody of Area 51 but based in New Mexico instead), Union Town (an Eastern seaboard industrial city) and Capitol City (a parody of Washington, D.C.).

 All buildings and structures in these environments can be destroyed (save for trees and rocks), and humans can become alarmed by Crypto's presence at these locations.
 While some run or hide, others are armed and fight back.
-An alert system, much like Grand Theft Auto's "wanted level" denotes how much attention Crypto has attracted.
+An alert system, much like Grand Theft Auto's "wanted level," denotes how much attention Crypto has attracted.
 Depending on the alert level, police, military, and eventually the Majestic will attempt to defend civilians from Crypto.

-Neutral NPCs frequently refer to pop culture of the late 1950s such as the Edsel, Marilyn Monroe and 'Ike' Dwight D. Eisenhower when scanned by Crypto.
+Neutral NPCs frequently refer to pop culture of the 1950s, such as the Edsel, Marilyn Monroe, and 'Ike' Dwight D. Eisenhower when scanned by Crypto.
 In keeping with the Cold War setting, hostile NPCs refer to Crypto as a 'commie' with his various actions covered up in news stories as communist attacks.

 Military technology in the game is depicted as being far more advanced than it actually was in the 1950s, with the US Army having possession of sentry guns, automated anti-air batteries, gigantic, ultra-radioactive tesla coils, and mechanized walkers.
 The Majestic group also seems to be equipped with energy weapons and reverse-engineered Furon technology.

 The hub of the game is the Furon mothership in orbit around Earth, which vaguely resembles the Alien mothership from Close Encounters of the Third Kind.
 From there, players can receive missions, upgrade weapons, and view unlocked content.
 This is also the portal to each of the game's Earth settings.